fscorrupt/awesome-stars/README.md

 - [ajmandourah/autorefresh](https://github.com/ajmandourah/autorefresh) - Plex autorefresh is a tool which can be triggered to forcefully refresh a certain content metadata.
 - [google/macops](https://github.com/google/macops) - Utilities, tools, and scripts for managing and tracking a fleet of Macintoshes in a corporate environment
 - [corpnewt/gibMacOS](https://github.com/corpnewt/gibMacOS) - Py2/py3 script that can download macOS components direct from Apple
-- [LizardByte/RetroArcher.bundle](https://github.com/LizardByte/RetroArcher.bundle) - RetroArcher is a gaming plugin for Plex!
+- [LizardByte/RetroArcher-plex](https://github.com/LizardByte/RetroArcher-plex) - RetroArcher metadata plugin for Plex.
 - [FlareSolverr/FlareSolverr](https://github.com/FlareSolverr/FlareSolverr) - Proxy server to bypass Cloudflare protection
 - [amidaware/tacticalrmm](https://github.com/amidaware/tacticalrmm) - A remote monitoring & management tool, built with Django, Vue and Go.
 - [qvantel/drolex](https://github.com/qvantel/drolex) - A command-line tool for extracting docker run commands from running or stopped containers